RaffaelCH/EffectiveSoftwareTesting/assignment03/07-payment_processing/README.md

 # Payment Processing System

 The `PaymentProcessor` class handles financial transactions for an online marketplace.
 This class utilizes a TransactionService for processing payments and a FraudDetectionService to ensure transaction security.
 After a transaction is completed, the PaymentProcessor uses an AuditService to log transaction details.
-The AuditService subscribes to transaction completion events through the EventPublisher class, which invokes the onTransactionComplete method of each listener after a transaction is processed.
+The AuditService subscribes to transaction completion events through the zest.EventPublisher class, which invokes the onTransactionComplete method of each listener after a transaction is processed.

-Write *unit tests* for the `publishTransactionComplete` method of the `EventPublisher`  class using test doubles, after refactoring the code accordingly if needed.
+Write *unit tests* for the `publishTransactionComplete` method of the `zest.EventPublisher`  class using test doubles, after refactoring the code accordingly if needed.

 Specifically, implement tests that cover the following scenarios: